JackieWang9811/SpikeSCR/README.md

 # SpikeSCR
 Code for the paper "Efficient Speech Command Recognition Using Spiking Neural Networks and Time-Scaled Curriculum Distillation"

 We provide a baseline version for review during the revision stage.
-Please refer to the "Spiking-Transformer-Speech-baseline".
+Please refer to another repository [Spiking-Transformer-Speech-baseline](https://github.com/JackieWang9811/Spiking-Transformer-Speech-baseline).

 **SpikeSCR framework**